nhejazi/medoutcon/paper/paper.md

 interventional (in)direct effects.
-Unlike the decomposition strategy that delineates the NDE and NIE, these effects require a more sophisticated approach to identification, relying upon _stochastic_ interventions on the mediator(s), which require random draws from the mediators post-intervention distribution rather than the setting of fixed counterfactual values.
+Unlike the decomposition strategy that delineates the NDE and NIE, these effects require a more sophisticated approach to identification, relying upon _stochastic_ interventions on the mediator(s), which require random draws from the mediator's post-intervention distribution rather than the setting of fixed counterfactual values.
 Specifically, for the two exposure contrasts $\{a', a^{\star}\}$, the effect of $A$ on $Y$ can be defined as the difference in expected outcome in the hypothetical worlds in